Nitrates In Drinking Water

 Since it’s unreasonably difficult to get companies to stop putting toxic chemicals in their products, citizens are left scratching our heads and wondering how they’re supposed to avoid ingesting contaminants.
 When heavy rains contributed to three nitrate outbreaks in three years, the City of Columbus employed a known solution.

-The efficacy of home water systems in removing Nitrates is thanks to several different treatment methods.
+The efficacy of home water systems in removing nitrates is thanks to several different treatment methods.
 As with the large-scale system in Columbus, ion exchange can be utilized.
 Reverse Osmosis can also be effective in removing nitrogen as well as electrodialysis.

 Method-specific water filtration systems can be effective, but an at-home filtration system that includes several treatment steps can filter out nitrates even more reliably.